Search the full range of products and services available here at Glaston with our handy search bar.

 If you can’t find what you’re looking for then please get in touch on +44 (0)1695 51010 or email info@glaston.com and one of our advisers will be happy to discuss your requirements and offer a solution.

 After deciding that your application requires an air compressor, and working out how much air you need, how you’re going to power it, and how you’re going to drive the compressor, you need to decide which one you actually need.
 Fortunately, Glaston is here to help.
-Continue reading our helpful guide on the different types of compressors to aid your selection process.
+Continue reading our helpful guide on the different types of air compressors to aid your selection process.

 Air compressors are vital components for applications across many industries.
-There are many different types of compressors, each with their own qualities, uses and advantages.
+There are many different types of air compressors, each with their own qualities, uses and advantages.

 Based on their internal mechanisms, air compressors can typically be categorised as either positive displacement or dynamic.
 Under these two categories, there are commonly four different types of compressors, which are:

-Positive displacement is an umbrella term for all compressors that are powered via positive air displacement.
+Positive displacement is an umbrella term for all air compressors that are powered via positive air displacement.
 A cavity inside the machine stores the air brought from outside, and then slowly compresses the cavity to increase the air pressure and potential energy.

 Compressors of this nature can be used for a variety of construction needs.
+The different types are:

 Multi-stage compressors can reach up to 30 horsepower and provide the power needed for intense construction projects, like auto assembly and maintenance.